Tal Shaked: Chess career

+Post-chess career

 Tal Shaked eventually gave up competitive chess, though he remained active with blitz chess on the internet.
 His last serious competition was the FIDE World Chess Championship 1999, and he had already decided to leave chess prior to that tournament due to motivation and the economic uncertainty in being a professional chess player.

 Shaked received his master's degree in computer science from the University of Washington in 2004 and joined Google as a Software Engineer on 4 October 2004.
 On 9 March 2019 he left Google in order to lead Machine Learning and AI at Lyft.
 On 7 October 2019, he went back to work for Google, as Distinguished Engineer (Senior Director).